cms-nanoAOD/nanoAOD-tools/README.md

 # nanoAOD-tools
-Tools for working with NanoAOD (requiring only python + root, not CMSSW)
+A minimal set of tool for working with NanoAODs (with dependencies on only python + root, not on the CMSSW framework)

+**Please note that, starting with CMSSW_13_3_0 (with backports for the coming 13_0_16 and 13_1_2), the framework part of NanoAODTools is maintained as a CMSSW package, in [PhysicsTools/NanoAODTools](https://github.com/cms-sw/cmssw/tree/master/PhysicsTools/NanoAODTools)**.

+This repository and the instructions below are still relevant only for older CMSSW releases.

 ## Checkout instructions: standalone